 These policies and processes are designed to help PwC comply with relevant professional and regulatory standards of independence that apply to the provision of assurance services.
 Policies and supporting guidance are reviewed and revised when changes arise such as updates to laws and regulations, including any changes to the Code or in response to operational matters.
-PwC Norway supplements the PwC network Independence Policy as required by Norwegian regulations on auditor independence in the Norwegian Auditors Act.
+PwC Norway supplements the PwC network Independence Policy as required by Norwegian regulations on auditor independence in the Norwegian Auditors Act and the EU audit regulation.